 As a child, Edgar had a deep passion for music as his mother was once an opera singer while his father used to arrange music for recitals held in the Degas' home.
 To pursue his love for music, Degas was sent to the Lycee Louis-le-Grand where he took up classical education.

 In addition to music, Degas was skilled in painting and drawing.
 He found support and motivation from is father who was talented and passionate about art.
 By the time he was 18 years of age, Degas had a rare opportunity to copy or replicate art techniques by various artists whose works were featured at the Louvre.
-With this opportunity, he was able to create exceptional copes of the Raphael while studying the styles of Eugene Delacroix and Ingres, among other contemporary painters.
+With this opportunity, he was able to create exceptional copies of Rembrandt paintings while studying the styles of Johannes Vermeer and Eugene Delacroix, among other contemporary painters.

 In the year 1955, the young artist was admitted to the Academie des Beaux Arts, which is now known as the Ecole des Beaux-Arts.
 After about a year of studying in this institution, Degas decided to leave school and pursue more time in Italy where he learned to paint and explore numerous places in this fine country.

 While in Italy, Degas decided to copy some of the works of Leonardo da Vinci, Michelangelo, and Caravaggio who were considered as some of the artist's inspirations.
 The masterpiece of these artists became the source of inspiration to the young artist.

 He finally returned to Paris, during the year 1859.
 By this time, he was already creating a great image as a painter.
 For Degas, he was more fascinated with the traditional approach of painting where he featured great historical scenes and large-scale family portraits.
 When he decided to submit some of his works to the Salon, he encountered certain challenges along the way.
 The Salon was led by French artists and mentors who also took the lead over public exhibits.